mehonje/Challenger-Deep/README.md

   Made for World Ocean Day 2025, on June 8. https://worldoceanday.org/

-  Getting to the bottom requires 2:30 to 5 hours or 1:45 to 3:15 hours.
+  Getting to the bottom requires 2:30 to 5 hours or 1:45 to 3:15 hours, depending on the submersible you get.
 Good luck!

   Costumes
     DSV Limiting Factor from https://fivedeeps.com/wp-content/uploads/2018/11/LF_Front_2x-1.jpg